-7.15.6 Physical Security
+15.6 Physical Security

 Building access and physical controls protect areas where sensitive or confidential information is processed.
 Server access and access to network equipment, telecoms and network access points is restricted to those staff with authorisation.
+Staff will not attempt to access restricted points, or allow others to use their [passes, codes or keys] to gain access.
+Staff will report the loss of [passes, codes or keys] immediately following the school reporting process in line with Safeguarding requirements.

-7.15.7 Administrative Access
+15.7 Administrative Access

-- Administrative accounts and credentials must use strong authentication / complex passwords.
-Current guidance on the authentication and security measures that should be put into place for network devices, filtering and monitoring services and administrative accounts can be found in the DfE Cyber Security Standards. - Administrative accounts must not be used for general activities, especially those of high-risk, such as browsing the internet or emailing. - Administrative access is only provided to designated staff and a review of administrators for each system will be carried out termly, including administrative accounts that have not been used for a prolonged period of time, in line with the DfE Cyber Security Standards.
+- Administrative accounts and credentials will use strong authentication / complex passwords.
+Current guidance on the authentication and security measures that should be put into place for network devices, filtering and monitoring services and administrative accounts can be found in the DfE Digital Standards. - Administrative accounts will not be used for general activities, especially those of high-risk, such as browsing the internet or emailing. - Administrative access is only provided to designated staff and a review of administrators for each system will be carried out termly, including administrative accounts that have not been used for a prolonged period of time, in line with the DfE Cyber Security Standards.

-7.16 Disposal of Computing Resources
+16. Disposal of Computing Resources

-Computing resources will be disposed of in line with WEEE regulations, The Hazardous Waste Act, The Environmental Protection Act 1990, The Environment Act 1995 and The Data Protection Act 2018
+Computing resources will be disposed of in line with WEEE regulations, The Hazardous Waste Act, The Environmental Protection Act 1990, The Environment Act 1995, The Environment Act 2021, The Waste Electrical and Electronic Equipment Regulations 2013, The Waste Management (England and Wales) Regulations 2006 and The Data Protection Act 2018.

-- 1. Governor approval will be sought before Computing resources are disposed. - 2.
-Following Governor approval, all equipment which contains sensitive files will have their hard disk drives wiped and all sensitive or confidential data and licensed software will be irretrievably deleted during the disposal process. - 3.
-Damaged devices containing sensitive or confidential data will undergo assessment to determine if the device should be destroyed, repaired or discarded. - 4.
+- 1. Governor approval will be sought before Computing resources are disposed. - Following governor approval, all equipment which contains sensitive files will have their hard disk drives wiped and all sensitive or confidential data and licensed software will be irretrievably deleted during the disposal process. - 3.
+Damaged devices containing sensitive or confidential data will undergo assessment to determine if the device will be destroyed, repaired or discarded. - 4.
 If a third party contractor is used, suppliers will be suitably accredited and disposal certification will be obtained. - 5.
 Finally, the school's inventory will be updated.

-7.17 Backup Procedures
+17. Backup Procedures